Karleener/FreeDcpPlayer/README.md

 Some part of the code is partially inspired from VLC DCP project from Nicolas Bertrand.

 The current version of FreeDcpPlayer,  is in a beta state, for testing purpose only, limited to simple DCP :
-SMPTE or Interop, 2k, with stereo or 5.1 soundtrack, and optionally subtitles, not encrypted.
+SMPTE or Interop, 2k and 4k (version 0.6.0), with stereo or 5.1 soundtrack, and optionally subtitles, not encrypted.

 A new wxWidgets based interface allows to lunch the main program, x64 anx Ubuntu compatible.